 Participant contributions and earnings on those contributions vest immediately.
 QNECs and earnings on those contributions vest immediately.
-Vesting in the Company matching contribution and earnings on those contributions occurs upon on the earliest of the following: (1) retirement under a Company pension plan or after attainment of age 55 and 10 years of service; (2) death; (3) termination of employment due to disability; (4) attainment of normal retirement age (generally 65); (5) termination of employment without fault, or (6) after one year of service.
+Vesting in the Company matching contribution and earnings on those contributions occurs upon on the earliest of the following: (1) retirement under a Company pension plan or after attainment of age 55 and 10 years of service; (2) death; (3) termination of employment due to disability; (4) attainment of normal retirement age (generally 65); (5) termination of employment without fault, and (6) after one year of service.

-Vesting in matching contributions made by Rohl employees prior to August 1, 2017 and earnings on those contributions occurs on the first of the following: (i) attainment of age 59-1/2; (ii) termination of employment by reason of disability; (iii) death; and (iv) completion of five years of vesting service.
+Vesting in matching contributions made by Rohl employees prior to August 1, 2017 and earnings on those contributions occurs on the first of the following: (1) attainment of age 59-1/2; (2) termination of employment by reason of disability; (3) death; and (4) completion of five years of vesting service.
+Vesting in matching contributions made by Fiberon employees prior to November 1, 2019 and earnings on those contributions occurs on the first of the following: (1) termination of employment by reason of disability; (2) death; and (3) completion of five years of vesting service.

 Profit-sharing contributions vest according to varying schedules.
-Therma-Tru employees that participate in the Plan are 100% vested in profit-sharing contributions at all times.
-Fortune Brands, Master Lock, GPG and Moen employees that participate in the Plan vest in annual profit-sharing contributions and related earnings upon the earliest occurrence of the following: (1) retirement under a Company pension plan or after attainment of age 55 and 10 years of vesting service; (2) death; (3) termination of employment due to disability; (4) attainment of normal retirement age (generally 65); (5) termination of employment without fault; or (6) for Fortune Brands employees that did not have a profit-sharing account balance as of December 31, 2016 and for Master Lock, GPG and Moen employees, after three years of service; for Fortune Brands employees that did have a profit sharing account balance as of December 31, 2016, according to the following schedules:
+Therma-Tru participants that are eligible to receive profit-sharing contributions in the Plan are 100% vested in profit-sharing contributions at all times.
+Fortune Brands, Master Lock, GPG, Moen, V&A, Rohl and Fiberon employees that participate in the Plan vest in annual profit-sharing contributions and related earnings upon the earliest occurrence of the following: (1) retirement under a Company pension plan or after attainment of age 55 and 10 years of vesting service; (2) death; (3) termination of employment due to disability; (4) attainment of normal retirement age (generally 65); (5) termination of employment without fault; and (6) for Fortune Brands employees that did not have a profit-sharing account balance as of December 31, 2016 and for Master Lock, GPG, Moen, V&A, Rohl and Fiberon employees, after three years of service; for Fortune Brands employees that did have a profit sharing account balance as of December 31, 2016, according to the following schedules: